nthnluu/go-autograder/README.md

 A boilerplate for building Gradescope autograders for Go projects.

 ## Getting started
 This autograder works by running all Go tests in a student's submission, parsing the results from stdout, and generating a `results.json` file in Gradescope's specified format.
-Only tests that you configure in `autograder.config.json` are graded and sent to Gradescope.
+Only tests that you specify in `autograder.config.json` are parsed and sent to Gradescope.

 When the autograder runs, the student's submission will be copied into `/autograder/source/submission`.
 You can make any necessary changes to a student's submission -- such as copying in test suite files -- before the autograder runs by adding shell commands to `run_autograder` in the indicated area.